Preety6-bit/Preety6-bit/README.md

 - 👋 Hi, I’m Preety Chaudhary.
 - 👀 I’m interested in learning new languages as much as I can
-- 📫 How to reach me : preetyc45@gmail.com
-- 😄 Pronouns: her
 - ⚡ Fun fact: I hate being around people
 <!---
 Preety6-bit/Preety6-bit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.